networkedsystemsIITB/flash/doc/flash_kernel/flash_kernel.rst

 =====================================

 flash kernel is based on linux kernel v6.10.6.
 This documentation assumes that you are building and installing the kernel on a
 Ubuntu 24.04 LTS host.
-Other distrubutions may work, but this documentation assumes Ubuntu.
+Other distributions may work, but this documentation assumes Ubuntu.

 Clone the flash kernel repository
 ---------------------------------